gumroad/wp-gumroad/gumroad/README.txt

 The overlay option pops up the purchase form in a pretty lightbox.
 See the official [Gumroad Overlay documentation](https://gumroad.com/overlay).

 The embed option shows the purchase form directly on your page.
 See the official [Gumroad Embed documentation](https://gumroad.com/embed).

-This plugin simply embeds a Gumroad JavaScript snippet on the posts or pages you specify.
-See the options along the right sidebar while editing a post or page.

-You can also enable Gumroad on the home page or archive pages where multiple posts are shown.
-Just look under Settings in your WordPress dashboard.

 [Follow this project on Github](https://github.com/pderksen/WP-Gumroad).